hotosm/docs/docs/become-a-contributor.md

     (the PR gets updated automatically).
 13. Changes get merged when ready & you are now officially a contributor!

+## 🖋️ How Contributions Are Handled

+There are two small things we ask, and neither one takes any rights away from you - **you always keep the copyright to the code you write.**

+1. **A one-time contribution agreement.** The first time you open a pull request, a bot asks you to leave a short comment confirming you have read and agree to that repository's contribution guidelines.
+You only need to do this once per repository.

+   Please note that this is **not** a Contributor License Agreement in the usual sense: it does **not** assign your copyright to us, and it does **not** give anyone the right to re-license your work.
+It exists only to confirm you have read the guidelines, and to add a small barrier against automated bot / AI accounts, which we do not accept contributions from.

+2. **A sign-off on each commit (the DCO).** See [Commit Sign-Off (DCO)][dco] - a simple statement that you wrote the code and are happy for it to be included under the project's open license.

+Together these keep the project's history clear about who wrote what, while keeping the code open and owned by the people who built it.

 ## 🤝 Thank You

 Thank you very much in advance for your contributions!!